IvanTheGeek/FnMCP.Nexus/context-library/technical/project-creation-perdiem.md

 7. ✅ Test continuation prompts
 8. ✅ Verify token efficiency
 9. ✅ Confirm project isolation
+10. ✅ Verify token display calculation correct
-10. ✅ Document in events
+11. ✅ Document in events

 **Save this checklist** for when you graduate LaundryLog to its own project.